chingu-voyages/V58-tier3-team-38/README.md

 **Filter Functionality:** Users may filter map data by gender, country, role, role type, and current voyage.

-**Header:** A visually appealing header that displays the Title of the application and current date.
+**Header:** A visually appealing header that displays the title of the application and current date.

 **Footer:** A visually appealing footer that contains link to GitHub repository and team member information.